ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 ``RemoveValue()``
 ----------------

 Removes the event at the index from the specified stream.
+Different overloads are available to make it easier to indicate the index where you want to remove a data event.
+This method throws an exception if there is no data at the specified index.

 **Syntax**